purdue-aalp/raytracer/README.md

 # Documentation
-The Ray Tracer Datapath is documented in our arXiv article: [A Hardware Ray Tracer Datapath with Generalized Features](https://arxiv.org/abs/2409.06000) where the following are discussed:
+A documentation for the Ray Tracer Datapath can be found in a PDF file in the release where the following are discussed:
 - Supported operations
 - IO specification
 - Configurable parameters